SystemFw/blog/content/staging/paxos-failures.md

 depending on which set they hit.
 Solving this problem requires the second big idea in Paxos: _majority quorums_.

+The idea is that since we cannot guarantee that the same value is written to all the storage servers, we have to guarantee that each reader draws the _same_ conclusion about what the overall value of the WOR should be.

+One way we could do that is to say that the value that is written to a relative majority of storage servers wins: e.g. if we have `A` on 3 storage servers, `B` on 2 and `C` on 2, then `A` wins.
+However, this requires having a complete picture of the state of _all_ the storage servers, which is again not resilient to explosions.

+Let's instead say that the winner requires an _absolute_ majority, i.e. it has to be written to half the storage servers plus one.
+This means that `write` has to be a _quorum_ write: it can only succeed
+- This guarantees only one value is chosen as the value of the WOR since there cannot be two absolute majorities.
+- It's also fault tolerant: since we can ignore any values written on a minority of servers, we can allow a minority to fail and still have the real value.

+^ This view is confusing since it then gets into needing write repair to complete reads.

+For this to work, we need quorum reads and quorum writes, i.e. a write is only successful if it

+This requires `read` to only contact half the storage servers plus one: it can ignore the others because they

+The idea is that we don't need to have the same value written to all the storage servers , which would require unanymous writes and , _as long as each reader can draw the same conclusion about what the value of the WOR should be_.

 I think i have to spell out the idea that we will allow multiple values on different acceptors

 This is best understood by thinking of `read`: multiple writers